Course Content and Outcome Guide for MUS 220C

 - Special Fee:

 Course DescriptionProvides the opportunity to sing in a large general chorus of mixed voices.
 Includes rehearsal and performance of repertory drawn from the canon of choral works from the 16th-21st centuries.
 No audition is required.
-Prerequisite: MUS 220B.
+Prerequisites: MUS 220B.
 Audit available.

 Intended Outcomes for the course